GitauHarrison/notes/comment_moderation.md

 ```

-Here, I am making use of the [gravatar](https://en.gravatar.com/) service to generate an avatar for each user using the `avatar()` functio.
+Here, I am making use of the [gravatar](https://en.gravatar.com/) service to generate an avatar for each user using the `avatar()` function.
 This function takes two arguments:

 * `self`: The current user object.
 * `size`: The size of the avatar.